bladeacer/portfolio/src/pages/posts/endeavour.md

 Debian's `apt` syntax is much more specific on what it is doing, although it comes at the cost of unneeded verbosity for more experienced users.

+### Rolling release
+Pacman and the Linux distributions that use it generally make use of the rolling release model.
+This refers to the frequent release of small updates while working with only a single code branch.
+This differs from the more common workflow with semantic releases.[^3]

+Since users can choose to not updating their operating system on Linux, they can test out cutting edge features or wait and see if the update broke their set up.
+This also means that Arch Linux has one of the largest software package repositories, especially when factoring the Arch User Repository.

 ## Links
 Add EndeavourOS official website link, community forum link.
 Add FSF, GNU links.